RiccardoBarbieri/the_unibot/README.md

 The bot will send a confirmation message.

+#### Reset
+To reset all user data to default values one can simply call

+    /reset

+The bot will send a confirmation message.

 ### Search on Wikipedia
 One can also do a quick search on Wikipedia